Organisation (album): Critical reception

 In The Age, John Teerds wrote, "Much of the music is hook-laden and highly-memorable.
 Orchestral Manoeuvres... have a very distinctive sound which is hard to beat when you're looking for the best in a modern, electronic style."
 Lynden Barber of Melody Maker observed, "OMD have produced not so much a collection of songs as a pervading mood, a feeling of restlessness spiked by an unsettling edge that never allows the music to descend into complacency... a very healthy step forward."
-On the other hand, Organisation received lukewarm reviews from Smash Hits Mark Ellen and NMEs Adrian Thrills, both of whom found the album to be lacking the pop sensibilities of OMD's previous work.
+Organisation received more muted reviews from Smash Hits Mark Ellen and NMEs Adrian Thrills, both of whom noted a reduced presence of the pop sensibilities heard in OMD's previous work.
 Ellen encouraged the group to "cease clinging to the idea of being a serious 'experimental' band and go all-out for the shameless synth-pop single".

 In a retrospective article, Ryan Leas of Stereogum dubbed Organisation "one of the great albums from the early synth-pop era", on which OMD were "forging new sonic territory but also capturing the feeling of the times".
 Trouser Press wrote, "[Organisation] pays attention to ensure variation in the tunes...
 With nods to John Foxx and David Bowie, OMD overlays melodies to dramatic effect; the performances are excellent."
 Critic Dave Thompson praised the record's "smart lyrics, sharp songs... and genuinely innovative use of electronics", while AllMusic's Ned Raggett said it is "packed with a number of gems, showing [OMD]'s reach and ability continuing to increase".